pnp/script-samples/scripts/spo-get-all-apps-from-appcatalog/README.md

 plugin: add-to-gallery
 ---

-# Get SharePoint List Or Library Permissions And Export It To CSV
+# Get All Apps From The App Catalog And Export It To CSV

 ## Summary